 REMOVAL TIPS: If you get clogged pores, you can remove this with a cleansing oil before using your regular cleanser.

 ALTERNATES: D/S - L'oreal Visible Lift Serum Absolute Advanced Age-Reversing Makeup is pretty good for wrinkles.
-For H/E, I absolutely adore Laura Mercier Tinted Moisturizer, which is the best thing for not making my wrinkles look worse, out of 35 foundations I've tried.
+For H/E and dewy, I absolutely adore MAC's tinted moisturizer, which is the best thing for not making my wrinkles look worse, out of 35 foundations I've tried.

 I don't quite know how I feel about this product.
 I've been using it for a year now, whenever I need foundation.
 It goes on fairly invisibly but sometimes I accidentally put too much on and it looks really fake (I just use the sponge).
 Perhaps mineral makeup is not for me.
 I like a dewy look which this doesn't provide.
 I think when I finish this off, I'll search for a less expensive product.
 This isn't worth it for me.